 - Exposure is only to non-toxic nuisance materials

 - Dust masks are not worn to reduce exposure to gases or vapors.

 Detailed information about the Respiratory Protection Program can be found in the ISU Respiratory Protection Manual.
-To view upcoming respirator training dates, please refer to EH&S Classroom Course Listing.
+To view upcoming respirator training dates, please refer to the EH&S Classroom Course Listing.